-- Successfully represented a technology services company, including obtaining a favorable verdict after multiple-week jury trial, in a breach of contract action against a large defense contractor arising from nonpayment for work developing a computerized manufacturing system used to build the B-2 stealth bomber, as well as in a related shareholders' class action in which the plaintiffs alleged false and misleading statements regarding revenue recognition for the project.
+- Successfully represented a technology services company, including obtaining a favorable verdict after a multiple-week jury trial, in a breach of contract action against a large defense contractor arising from nonpayment for work developing a computerized manufacturing system used to build the B-2 stealth bomber, as well as in a related shareholders' class action in which the plaintiffs alleged false and misleading statements regarding revenue recognition for the project.

 Representative matters include: